JRegimbal/hat-box/_docs/information.md

 For tools that support multiple Haptic Categories, the overall Hardware Abstraction is assigned with Bespoke before Consumer before Class.
 For example, a tool that uses both a Novint Falcon and any audio-driven vibrotactile actuator would be labeled "Consumer" rather than "Class".
 Note that unless commercialized, open hardware devices are counted as "bespoke".
+* <span id="devices">**Device Names**</span>: The names of the hardware devices supported by the tool and used to determine the "Hardware Abstraction" field.
+* <span id="body-position">**Body Position**</span>: If the tool or supported hardware is usable only on specific parts of the body (e.g., the tool uses egocentric authoring, is for a wearable), a list of these parts.

 ## Interaction and Interface Information